Skip to main content

 2. Click on the chart to set the first corner

-3. Drag to position the opposite corner
+3. Drag the cursor to define the opposite corner

-4. Click again to complete the rectangle
+4. Release the mouse to place the rectangle

 • Change line color